Kalshi Legal Challenges 2026: Lawsuits, Allegations, and What Users Should Know

 The lawsuit also alleges that the platform was active across more than 30 states and that thousands of consumers may have been affected.

-Kalshi is not just dealing with a single class action.
+Kalshi is not just dealing with a single lawsuit.
 It is facing pressure from multiple directions at once.

 State Lawsuits: Several states have taken action, arguing that Kalshi is violating gambling laws.